• Skip to primary navigation

 Instructions

-• Firstly, make the marinade by adding the garlic paste, ginger paste, soy sauce, sesame oil and white pepper to a small bowl then mix the ingredients together.
-Add the whole chicken breast to the marinade and fully coat the chicken in the marinade.
-Allow to rest for 20 minutes while you preheat the oven to gas mark 6/400oF/200oC.
+• Make the marinade by adding the garlic paste, ginger paste, soy sauce, sesame oil and white pepper to a small bowl then mix the ingredients together.
+Add the chicken breast to the marinade and fully coat the chicken in the marinade.
+Cover the bowl and refrigerate for 1 hour.

-• After 20 minutes, place the marinated chicken on a baking tray and bake in the oven for 25 minutes.
-Remove from the oven, allow the chicken to cool then slice the chicken into small pieces and set aside.
-Add the oyster sauce, soy sauce, light brown sugar and sesame oil to a bowl to make the chow mein sauce, mix and set aside.
+• Line a baking tray with parchment paper and preheat the oven to gas mark 6/400oF/200oC/180oC fan.
+Place the marinated chicken breasts along with the marinade on the baking tray and bake in the oven for 20 - 25 minutes.
+Remove from the oven, allow the chicken to cool then chop it into small pieces and set aside.

-• Place a pot of water on a high heat and bring to a boil.
+• Add the oyster sauce, soy sauce, light brown sugar and sesame oil to a small bowl then mix and set aside.
+Place a pot of water on a high heat and bring to a boil.
 Once the water is boiling add the noodles and cook or soak according to the package instructions.
 Strain the noodles, rinse with cold water then set aside.
 Skip this step if using ready cooked noodles.

 More Chicken

-• Crispy Chicken Sandwich
+• Crispy Baked Dry Rub Chicken Wings

-• Garlic Parmesan Chicken Wings
+• Hot Honey Chicken Wings

 Reader Interactions